 ExSB also supports to run post script after a restore operation (postrun\postrestore.cmd).
 But clearly it's not as useful as post backup script.

-Your Windows system is slow, taking too many CPU times and memory even you leave it to do nothing?
+Your Windows system is slow, taking too much CPU time and memory, even you leave it to do nothing?
 That's because there are too many unnecessary services and tasks running in the background.

 For example, the first thing to do after I rebuilt my system, is to disable the services "SysMain" and "Windows Search", otherwise they will keep accessing the hard disks.

-There are many services and tasks should be disabled, to make Windows running smoother.
+There are many services and tasks that should be disabled, to make Windows run smoother.
 But that's not the subject here.

-The two setting items can backup disabled settings of those services and tasks.
-You then can restore them to a new system, without the need of disabling them manually again.
+The two setting items can back up disabled settings of those services and tasks.
+You can then restore them to a new system, without having to disable them manually again.

 Disabled Tasks is a special item.
 Although it can perform backup if you don't run ExSB as admin, the total number of tasks it can discover, is less than when ExSB is launched as admin.
 So, "Run as admin" is important to discover as many disabled tasks as possible for backup.

-Windows system generates many unnecessary, annoying error/warning events that, said by Microsoft "not real errors, can be ignored."
+Windows system generates many unnecessary, annoying error/warning events that, according to Microsoft, "not real errors and can be safely ignored."
 But how can we ignore them if they keep showing themselves in the event viewer?

-Disabling those events is not as good as fixing them (by Microsoft of course, because it's not our fault, a brand-new built system can still show them), but for those of us who have the habit to look into event viewer, it's a way to move on.
+Disabling those events is not as good as fixing them (by Microsoft, of course, because it's not our fault, a brand-new system can still show them), but for those of us who have the habit of looking into the event viewer, it's a way to move on.

-ExSB can backup and restore the settings of those disabled events, so that you don't need to disable them again one by one after system rebuilt or reset.
+ExSB can back up and restore the settings of those disabled events, so that you don't need to disable them again one by one after a system rebuild or reset.

 ExSB also will back up the disabled "event sources" for Application, System etc., which have to be manually disabled with registry editor.
 If you don't know what "event sources" are, just ignore this paragraph.